Zegalur/ats-prime-gen/docs/call_n.md

     val (pfi1 | _) = f{n,i}(pfi | i)

-So, is it possible?
+So, is it even possible?

-## The Answer?
+## Almost there

 The solution is to parameterize `CALL` (see `(1)`):